-Steer clear of heavy drapes and dark colours.
+Steer clear of heavy drapes and dark colours and take curtains right up to the ceiling.
 Your space will feel bigger with sheer curtains and open windows.

 7. Leave some empty space

 Don't feel like you have to fill every part of your room.
-Try positioning artwork off-centre and keep a large section of the wall clean and clear.
+Choose larger scale artworks over smaller, gallery style displays and try positioning artwork off-centre and keep a large section of the wall clean and clear.

 8. Downsize your sofa